 Therein lies the problem.
 As described above, MTM is a company desperately seeking products to fill its production capacity, but is unsure what industry it should focus on, and what it all means for its future.
 From the SMI’s perspective, it is questionable if seeking opportunity outside the automotive industry is the right thing to do.
 After all, the industry itself is transforming out of ‘automotives’ and into ‘mobility’ systems.
-Tomcar was a member of the automotive industry, but it wasn’t a part of any system that would make any sense to MTM if they took a system as opposed to a process perspective of business.
+Tomcar was a member of the automotive industry, but it questionable if it is a part of any system that would make any sense to MTM, if they took a system as opposed to a process perspective of business.
 Maintaining a historical strength as an automotive industry supplier, MTM has the opportunity to become a part of a collaborative system with GM, Toyota and others on a global scale; in the provision of componentry to the others working in the field of mobility systems - just as Bosch has done.

 In a reflection of the spirit of an Integrated Value System, MTM rightly boasts its competencies in industrial design, plastics moulding, press shop automation and die design and casting on its web site.
 In addition, MTM describes its manufacturing facilities as “a capability to help with all needs relating to stamping, moulding and assembly”.
 These competencies are supported by capabilities in organisational learning, manufacturing support and continual improvement, they all integrate to form a Core Competence Platform as illustrated opposite.
 MTM’s point of differentiation is its ability to design mould, press or simply manufacture products that will meet the demands of a mobility system.

 In particular, one that will require many more components than those of cars alone.
 Examples include parts for trucks, tractors, motor bikes, boats, trains as well as cars.
-With an emerging partnership with corporations that include General Motors and Toyota USA and China the opportunity for MTM now is to collaborate with them, and others such as specialists in electronics, robotics, augmented reality, artificial intelligence, the Internet of
+With an emerging partnership with corporations that include General Motors and Toyota USA and China the opportunity for MTM now is to collaborate with them, and others such as specialists in electronics, robotics, augmented reality, artificial intelligence, Internet of Things

 Figure 2: An Integrated Value System.

-Things and other forms of digital technology.
+and other forms of digital technology.
 In this context MTM would be forming its own Dynamic Market System, thereby creating its own Integrated Value System.

 Creating the environment for the manufacturing corporation of the future